-- 3.301.
-Pipe Size Minimum pipeline size shall be 8" diameter on mainlines and 6" diameter on public portion of service laterals; - 3.302 Pipe Cover Depth shall be sufficient to serve adjacent areas with considerations of receiving pipeline grades, future extensions, and potential of basement construction.
-Depths shall be at a minimum the following: - a.
-Sewer Mainline Six feet (6') at Right-of Way for level or upward sloping lots - b.
+- 3.301 Pipe Size Minimum pipeline size shall be 8" diameter on mainlines and 6" diameter on the public portion of service laterals; - 3.302 Pipe Cover Depth shall be sufficient to serve adjacent areas with considerations of receiving pipeline grades, future extensions, and potential of basement construction.
+Depths shall meet the following minimum standards: - a.
+Sewer Mainline Six feet (6') at Right-of-Way for a level or upward sloping lots - b.
 Trunk and Collector Sewer Eight feet (8') in roadways and easements - c.
-Ductile iron pipe shall be used when cover is less than three feet from subgrade and approved by the City Administrator or designee. - d.
-Deviation from the above standards will be considered on a case-by-case basis when one of the following circumstances exist: - 1.
-Underlying rock strata required: A request in writing to the City Administrator or designee, together with submittal of a soils report, with a plan and profile certifying that bed rock exists three feet (3') or less below the undisturbed ground surface at all investigated alignments. - 2.
-A ditch or stream must be crossed required: A plan and profile; horizontal scale 1" = 20', vertical scale 1" = 2'. - 3.
-Connecting to an existing sanitary sewer that does not meet the depth requirements. - 3.303 Velocity - a.
-The slopes on pipes shall be set to maintain a minimum velocity when the pipe is flowing 2/3 full at 2 feet per second. - b.
-Minimum pipeline slope shall be according to the following table to maintain minimum resuspension and transport velocities:
+High Density Polyethylene (HDPE) or Polyvinyl Chloride (PVC) AWWA C-900 pipe shall be used when the cover is less than three feet from the subgrade - d.
+Any cover less than three feet from subgrade must be approved by the City Administrator or designee. - e.
+Deviation from the above standards will be considered on a case-by-case basis when one of the following circumstances exist: - Underlying rock strata The following is required: A request in writing to the City Administrator or designee, submittal of a soils report, a plan and profile certifying that bedrock exists three feet (3') or less below the undisturbed ground surface at all investigated alignments. - 2.
+A ditch or stream must be crossed (City consideration will be given when A plan and profile, horizontal scale 1" = 20', vertical scale 1" = 2', are developed and submitted). - 3.
+Connecting to an existing sanitary sewer that does not meet the depth requirements.

+3.303 Velocity -

+- a.
+The slopes of pipes shall be set to maintain a minimum velocity when the pipe is 2/3 full of material flowing at 2 feet per second. - b.
+Minimum pipeline slopes shall be per the following table to maintain minimum resuspension and transport velocities: